Major Wright: Chicago Bears

 The Chicago Bears selected Wright in the third round (75th overall pick) of the 2010 NFL draft.
 He was predicted to be a future starter by former Bears general manager Jerry Angelo.
 During his rookie season, Wright played in eleven of sixteen regular season games.
 He recorded his first career interception in 2011 off a Michael Vick pass against the Philadelphia Eagles, when a pass by Vick squirted through linebacker Lance Briggs's hands into Wright, who was able to return the ball 39 yards.
 A week later against the Detroit Lions, Wright intercepted a Matthew Stafford lob and returned it 24 yards for a touchdown, which was the first pick-six of his career.

 In the 2012 season Wright started all 16 games for the Bears at Strong Safety, recording four interceptions along with 52 tackles for the year.
 During the Week 3 match up against the St. Louis Rams he returned an interception 45 yards for a defensive touchdown.

 Tampa Bay Buccaneers

 On April 4, 2014, Wright agreed to a one-year contract with the Tampa Bay Buccaneers, reuniting with his former Bears head coach Lovie Smith.
-Wright was cut by the Buccaneers on August 30, 2014.
-Wright rejoined the team on September 3, 2014.
+Wright was cut by the Buccaneers on August 30.
+Wright rejoined the team on September 3.

 Wright re-signed with the Buccaneers on March 7, 2015.
-On December 30, 2015, Wright was placed on injured reserve.
+On December 30, Wright was placed on injured reserve.

 On August 28, 2016, Wright was waived by the Buccaneers.
-He was re-signed by the Buccaneers on November 29, 2016.
-He was released again on December 13, 2016.
+He was re-signed by the Buccaneers on November 29.
+Wright was released again on December 13.